ga-wdi-boston/python/README.md

 ### Syntax

-**Parens** `()` in Python blocks are required as opposed to optional in Ruby.
+**Parens** `()` in Python are required around parameters as opposed to optional in Ruby.

 Similar to Ruby, there is a lack of semicolons in Python.
 Line breaks in your code are enough to denote the end of an expression.

 However, as you may have noticed from our `fizzbuzz` script, we are introduced to **colons** `:` throughout our code.
-Colons always come directly after the parens in function or loop blocks.
+Colons always come directly after the first line of the block statement.
 Colons are also immediately followed by a new, indented line (this indentation is purposeful **whitespace**).

-Python's parens/colons/whitespace act similarly to Ruby's `end` for method declarations and loops.
+Python's colons/whitespace combo act similarly to Ruby's `end` for method declarations and loops.

 While whitespace in Ruby is essentially ignored, in Python, it is critical to